Bhima II: Yadavas of Devagiri: Simhana

 The Lata (southern Gujarat) region was repeatedly attacked by the Paramaras and the Yadavas of Devagiri during Bhima's reign.
 It came under the control of a chief named Simha, who was initially allied to the Paramaras.
 A 1200 CE inscription of the Yadava king Jaitugi states that he defeated the Gurjaras, which probably refers to his invasion of Lata.
 The Paramaras abandoned Simha during the Yadava invasion, so he turned to the Chaulukyas for help.
 During his 1213 CE invasion, the Paramara king Arjunavarman may have replaced Simha with the latter's nephew Shankha (alias Sangrama-Simha).
 Shankha repulsed a Yadava invasion of the region.

 Jaitugi's son Simhana invaded Gujarat multiple times.
 In an inscription, his general Kholeshvara claims to have humbled the pride of the Gurjaras.
 The first invasion of Simhana probably took place around 1229 CE.
 According to the Chaulukya accounts, Lavanaprasada concluded a peace treaty with Simhana, because he needed to visit Marwar to quell a rebellion.
 It appears that Lavanaprasada sent an army under his son Viradhavala to raid the Yadava territory, because of which Simhana was forced to agree to a peace treaty.

 After Lavanaprasada departed to Marwar, Shankha attacked Khambhat, but was defeated by the Chaulukya general Vastupala.
 Shankha then tried to instigate Simhana to launch a fresh attack on Gujarat.
 According to the Chaulukya accounts, the Chaulukya spies created a rift between the Shankha and Simhana.
 Shankha ultimately submitted to the Chaulukya general Viradhavala.

 The Chaulukyas were in control of the Lata region by 1231-1232 CE, when it was being governed by Lavanaprasada's grandson Visaladeva.
 Around 1237 CE, Simhana sent another army under Kholeshvara's son Rama to attack Gujarat.
-Visaladeva repulsed this attack, and Rama was killed in a battle fought on the banks of the Narmada river.
+Visaladeva repulsed this attack, and Rama was killed in a battle fought on the banks of the Narmada River.

 Rebellion in the north

 The Chaulukya feudatories in the northern region of Marwar rebelled twice during Bhima's reign, and both times, Bhima's army was facing the Yadava invasions from the south.
 The first rebellion involved four feudatories, who were subdued by Lavanaprasada and Viradhavala.
 The second rebellion involved three feudatories: Udayasimha (probably Udayasimha, the Chahamana chief of Javalipura), Somasimha and Dharavarsha (Paramara chief of Abu).

-The Guhilas of Medapata (Guhilots of Mewar) also rebelled against Bhima sometime between 1207-1227 CE, and declared their independence.
+The Guhilas of Medapata (Guhilots of Mewar) also rebelled against Bhima sometime between 1207 and 1227 CE, and declared their independence.